Contrasting FlexShopper (FPAY) and Its Competitors

-FlexShopper (NASDAQ: FPAY) is one of 21 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare FlexShopper to related companies based on the strength of its risk, profitability, analyst recommendations, earnings, valuation, institutional ownership and dividends.
+FlexShopper (NASDAQ: FPAY) is one of 21 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare FlexShopper to related businesses based on the strength of its valuation, profitability, dividends, institutional ownership, analyst recommendations, risk and earnings.

 Profitability

-This table compares FlexShopper and its competitors’ net margins, return on equity and return on assets.
+This table compares FlexShopper and its peers’ net margins, return on equity and return on assets.

 |Net Margins